enrique-dealba/llm-server/README.md

 | **OpenHermes-2.5-Mistral-7B** | TPS (tokens/s) | 67.99 | 59.52 |
 | | Total Time (s) | 3.72 | 4.81 |

+These tests were conducted by running benchmarks.py and running a handful of prompts through the LLM FastAPI server and timing their responses.

 ## Usage

 Use the following `.env` setup for the base LLM implementation.